joemasilotti/masilotti.com/_posts/2020-03-15-great-two-player-board-games.md

 permalink: great-two-player-board-games/
 image: carcassonne-cropped.jpeg?v3
 large_image: true
-summary: "Deck-builders, card games, tile placement, and more.
+description: "Deck-builders, card games, tile placement, and more.
 Some of my favorite board games to play with only two players."
 category: board-games
 ---